ShafferMichael/ShafferMichael/README.md

 - 📄 Know about my experiences [resume.link](resume.link)

-- ⚡ Fun fact **I play ukulele, dj at clubs and parties, and have a startup.**
+- ⚡ Fun facts: **I play ukulele, dj, at clubs and parties, and have a startup.**